-How to Find the Conflict in a Story - The Write Practice
+How to Find the Conflict in a Story: Conflict Mapping and Other Writing Tips

 PRACTICE

 Take fifteen minutes to draft a character map for your protagonist’s four “world” characters: Friend, Authority, Love, and Enemy.
 Make sure arrows go out from each character to the others, identifying what each wants in each relationship.
-Then add action verbs that describe how each character will go about getting what he/she wants.
+Then, add action verbs that describe how each character will go about getting what he/she wants.

-In the comments, summarize one of these relationships by sharing what each character wants from the other, and what he/she plans to do to get it!
-Then be sure to leave feedback for your fellow writers!
+In the practice box below, summarize one of these relationships by sharing what each character wants from the other, and what they plan to do to get it.

+When you’re done, be sure to leave feedback for your fellow writers in the comments!